Disappearance of Marita Verón: The trial

 In February, 13 people (7 men and 6 women) charged with kidnapping Verón and promoting prostitution went on trial in a court in the city of San Miguel de Tucumán.
 The three-month-long trial heard more than 130 witnesses, including Trimarco and a dozen women rescued from brothels by her.
 On December 12, 2012, the three judges found the defendants not guilty, saying that there was no evidence linking the defendants to Marita Verón.

 On February 16, the sixth day of the trial and the second day of her statement to the court, she told the story of her ten-year search for Verón.
 Confronting defendants, politicians, and police, Verón's mother related how she discovered the business of human trafficking, and declared that the only thing she looks for is the return of her daughter.

 Trimarco dedicated the first part of her statement to talking about her family.
 She remembered her husband, Daniel Verón, who died in 2010, the early childhood years of their children Horace and Marita, the courtship of the latter with David Catalan, and the birth of Micaela, her granddaughter.

 Trimarco described what happened the day Verón disappeared.
 Her suspicions fell on Patricia Soria, a nurse who lived in the same neighborhood as Verón, in Las Talitas.
 "Marita wanted to get an IUD (a birth control device) and she insisted that Marita go to Maternidad (the maternity center).
-I did not like this woman at all, since she asked Marita so many details of her private life and of her family," she declared.
+Trimarco stated that the nurse had told Marita that her boyfriend was the chief of personnel at a local maternity hospital.
+She could introduce the two and thereby save her the cost of a private facility.
+Trimarco remarked that she did not like this woman at all, since she asked Marita so many details of her private life and of her family.
+She quoted "I had a bad feeling about her from the beginning".
+After Marita next saw her mother after booking the appointment she recounted a very macabre picture.
+Once she got to the hospital, Marita discovered that the man she had been introduced to wasn't the chief of personnel, but was actually a janitor.
+At the hospital she said she had seen a police alert with a picture of the nurse alleging that the woman was a suspect in a case of infant theft.
+Marita told her mother not to worry "I won't have anything to do with the nurse anymore."
+Nonetheless she decided to proceed with getting the IUD at the maternity ward.
+She had an appointment scheduled for 9:30am of the following day.